JMRI/JMRI/scripts/HOWTO-distribution.md

         ant
 ```

+Be patient, it might take a couple minutes.
 That will pop some frames, etc, but should be entirely automatic.
 If you have to do it manually for some reason:

 ```
         cd help/en/